 Civilian federal workers are covered under the Federal Employees’ Compensation Act (FECA), which provides benefits for Federal workers who are injured on the job, or who have sustained a work-related illness.

 All claims and claims-related information should be forwarded to MCA, as follows:

-In order to ensure timely claims submission, please have your supervisor use ECOMP https://www.ecomp.dol.gov/# to file initial claims (CA-1's and CA-2's) and claims for disability compensation (CA-7's) or by FAX, UPS or Federal Express to the following address:
+In order to ensure timely claims submission, please use ECOMPhttps://www.ecomp.dol.gov/#to file initial claims (CA-1's and CA-2's) and claims for disability compensation (CA-7's).

 P.O.
 Box 30640